 If you feel a smooth hard bump, your pet could have picked up a tick.

 These bloodsucking parasites are every squeamish pet owner's worst nightmare.
-They bury their jaws in your dog or cat's skin and glue themselves there while they suck your pets blood and swell up to over a centimetre long.
+They bury their jaws in your dog or cat's skin and glue themselves there while they suck your pet's blood and swell up to over a centimetre long.

 Latex or nitrile gloves

-Fine-point tweezers or a tick-remover tool
+Fine-point tweezers or a tick-removal tool

 Rubbing alcohol